glopezv95/pather/README.md

-# python-pkg-template
+# pather
-A template for python packages.
+A package to handle paths.